dave-costa/nif-api-Angola/README.md

 ### Before to run:

-- Change .env.example to env
+- Change .env.example to .env
 - It is free to make changes or contribute
 - When you run the project, the url below will appear in the terminal